sdaqo/anipy-cli/README.md

 # Usage

 ## Install Dependencies
-### Geckodriver
+### Geckodriver (Needs Firefox)
 Geckodriver is the render engine of firefox, it is needed for selenium.
+It needs firefox which you can get from here: https://www.mozilla.org/firefox/new/ or with the package manager of your linux-distro.

 Installation:

-Windows: The `geckodriver.exe` executeable is already in the repo, but it is always smart to get the newest realese, for this go to: https://github.com/mozilla/geckodriver/releases
+Windows:

+- Download the latest build for your version of windows from: https://github.com/mozilla/geckodriver/releases
+- Extract `geckodriver.exe` from the .zip file into any location
+- Search for `Edit the system environment variables` and open the first entry.
+When the window pops up click on "Environment Variables"
+- In the first box select the Variable named Path then click on Edit.
+- Click the "New" button and type the Path to the folder where your `geckodriver.exe` is located.
+- Click on OK and close the windows.
+You are done.

+Linux:

-Linux: On Arch-Based system the package `geckodriver` is already in the Community-Repo and can be installed like so: `sudo pacman -S geckodriver`.
+On Arch-Based system the package `geckodriver` is already in the Community-Repo and can be installed like so: `sudo pacman -S geckodriver`.
 On Debian-Systems the installation is harder:

 - Go to https://github.com/mozilla/geckodriver/releases and download the latest .tar.gz file for your system.
 - Extract the file to any folder with `tar -xvzf geckodriver*`